-- 1. If a positive background is detected, the Dean or the Dean's designee will contact the student and ask for the following: 1) written explanation of the occurrence; 2) discussion as to how this situation was resolved or will be resolved; (Be sure to include information specific to the punishment, such as probation, rehab, counseling, etc.) - 2.
-Upon receipt of the written information from student, the Dean will send information to the Admission & Progression Committee and BSN Program Director and may consult with University Counsel.
-The Committee and BSN Director may meet virtually or in person to provide a recommendation to the Dean regarding status of the student. - 3.
-Once the Dean is notified regarding the Committee recommendation, he/she will review the case and communicate with the student.
-If the student is allowed to continue in the program, the Dean or the Dean's designee must contact agencies to determine where the student can participate in clinical activities.
+- 1. If a positive background is detected, the Chief Nursing Administrator or the Chief Nursing Administrator's designee will contact the student and ask for the following: 1) written explanation of the occurrence; 2) discussion as to how this situation was resolved or will be resolved; (Be sure to include information specific to the punishment, such as probation, rehab, counseling, etc.) - 2.
+Upon receipt of the written information from student, the Chief Nursing Administrator will send information to the Admission & Progression Committee and Coordinator of Undergraduate Nursing Programs and may consult with University Counsel.
+The Committee and Coordinator of Undergraduate Nursing Programs may meet virtually or in person to provide a recommendation to the Chief Nursing Administrator regarding status of the student. - 3.
+Once the Chief Nursing Administrator is notified regarding the Committee recommendation, he/she will review the case and communicate with the student.
+If the student is allowed to continue in the program, the Chief Nursing Administrator or their designee must contact agencies to determine where the student can participate in clinical activities.
 The Director of Clinical Services will track this information each semester and communicate with the student and faculty as needed regarding clinical sites.